-If you are looking to buy a family vehicle, I recommend you consider Sports Utility Vehicles (SUVs).
+If you are looking to buy a family vehicle, I recommend you consider Sports Utility Vehicles (SUV’s).
 They have plenty of space for both the passengers and the luggage, plus they come with extraordinary off-road driving capabilities.
 Also, these vehicles offer comfort, space and performance on the open roads.

 Great Storage Space

 SUV’s are more spacious than cars thanks to their enlarged wheelbase.
 Depending on the platform/configuration, they can seat five, six, seven, and even eight people, which makes it perfect for families, especially the full-size models.
 Besides extra space in the cabin, Sport Utility Vehicles also offer fantastic storage space.
 You can carry large equipment you might need for everyday use, such as sports gear, warehouse items, bags, and suitcases, etc.